Domain driven design

 - Encapsulation: Business logic for creating

-entity. - Aggregate Consistency: Ensures
+Productobjects is centralized in theGroupentity. - Aggregate Consistency: Ensures

-. - Validation: Business rules for
+Productobjects are always created within a validGroup. - Validation: Business rules for

-creation can be enforced in theaddProduct
+Productcreation can be enforced in theaddProductmethod of theGroupentity.

 Example Usage